Mesothelioma Cancer Guide

 U.S. Navy veterans have some of the highest rates of mesothelioma in the country.
 American naval vessels built from the 1930s to the early 1960s contained large amounts of asbestos.

-Floors, hulls, electrical systems, insulation, boilers, steam pipes, and more contained asbestos fibers in order to add tensile strength, heat resistance, and low electrical conductivity.
+Floors, hulls, electrical systems, insulation, boilers, steam pipes, and more contained asbestos fibers to add tensile strength, heat resistance, and low electrical conductivity.

 Mesothelioma is a rare type of cancer.
 Not everyone exposed to asbestos will develop mesothelioma, although exposure is the leading cause.